 Evaluations are offered exclusively online.
 They are available starting three weeks prior to the course end date displayed in My Classes and are available until the start of the following term.
 For the courses that end after the start of the following term, the evaluations will close 3 days after the course ends.
 The course end date (Last Day of Classes) can be found on the Academic Calendar.

 Starting March 26th, 2016 SAI's will be mandatory.
-This means that a SAI must be completed by the end of each course or a hold will be placed on the student record.
+This means that a SAI must be completed by the end of each course for courses with an active enrollment of more than 5, or a hold will be placed on the student record.
 The SAI evaluation hold, or Grade Hold, will prevent students from viewing their unofficial transcript, their Degree Works audit, and their final grades.
 All enrolled courses must have a completed evaluation before the hold will be removed.

 Courses are ordered within the SAI app according to relevance.
 Any course that has a hold on it due to mandatory SAI will be listed at the top.
 They will be in a section titled "Courses With a Grade Hold".
 It is important to evaluate these courses in order to view grades and receive a transcript.